ssolbak/medium-node-apps/README.md

 ## The Code

 1) Sample fantasy hockey draft app (that does almost nothing)
-1) The event bus - communication between modules.
-Whether you use React, Marionette or whatever client side
+2) The event bus - communication between modules.
+Reduce cross-cutting coupling.
-2) Avoid ../../../../dependency hell.
+3) Avoid ../../../../dependency hell.
 Use a ~ symlink.
-3) Not implemented, but the public folder is more single page style.
+4) Not implemented, but the public folder is more single page style.

 ## Opinions